-I stayed with this company for thirty years because I loved my job, believed I did it well and worked alongside some amazing people.
+I stayed with the airline for thirty years because I loved my job, believed I did it well and worked alongside some great people.

-After leaving Thomson Holidays in 1989 I had no idea what to do next.
+After leaving Thomson Holidays in 1989 I had no idea what I wanted to do with my life.
 Prior to working overseas I had worked in head office but office life wasn’t for me.

-Having seen an advert for cabin crew I applied and was offered a position.
+Having seen an advertisement for cabin crew for a new airline I applied and was offered a position.
 I started a month later.

-The training which lasted six weeks was held close to the airport.
+The training which lasted six weeks was held close to Gatwick airport.

-My first day of training was 18th June 1990, I was group 53.
+My first day of training was 18th June 1990.
 Apart from a holiday to Orlando after leaving Thomson I had never flown long haul.

-I remember the excitement of boarding a Boeing 747 for the first time during training.
-It had recently landed from Tokyo.
+I remember how excited I felt during my training upon boarding a Boeing 747 that had recently landed from Tokyo.

-In 30 years of being cabin crew I never once took my job for granted.
+In 30 years of flying I never once took my job for granted.

-Surnames of my course colleagues have been removed for privacy.
-The number to the right was our seniority so at that time, Sarah was the most junior crew member in the company.
+The number to the right of our name was our seniority.
+So Sarah was the most junior crew member in the company.

-In 1990 there were eighteen cabin crew on a 747.
-The crew was made up of one Flight Manager, two Pursers and a mixture of Senior and Junior crew.
+In 1990 there were eighteen crew on a 747.
+That included one Flight Manager, two Pursers and a mixture of Senior and Junior crew.

-The airline was very different to the kind of company it is today.
-In 1990 the majority of crew were young, enthusiastic, loved flying and time away was very sociable.
-It was a great airline to work for and I felt privileged being part of it.
+The airline was very different back then to the company it is today.
+In 1990 everyone was young, enthusiastic, loved flying and time away was very sociable.
+It was a great company to work for and I felt privileged being part of it.

-With it still being relatively small most of us knew each other and flew together often.
+With the airline still being relatively small most of us knew each other and flew together often.